 Masamune also believed in making his swords to perfection and as such he did not sign many blades believing his workmanship would speak for itself.

 As Masamune strove for perfection when making each individual blade, so Iaido practitioners at Masamune Dojo also seek to strive for good technique, humbleness and aiming for perfection through a lifetime of practice.

 Our dojo’s chief instructor is Sensei Fay Goodman.
 She has studied martial arts since age 13 and is highly qualified in several disciplines including Karate, Aikido and Jujitsu.
-In Iaido, Fay Sensei holds 7th Dan (Kyoshi) and in Jodo 6th Dan (Renshi).
+In Iaido, Fay Sensei holds 7th Dan (Kyoshi) in Iaido and 6th Dan (Renshi) in Jodo.
 She is the founder of Shinto Ryu (combination system of Karate Aikido and Jujitsu).
 Fay is also acknowledged as one of the leading authors on various martial arts having written the highly acclaimed ‘Self Defence for All’ and ‘The Ultimate Book of Martial Arts’.

 As one of highest graded female martial arts exponents in Europe,

 Fay Goodman sincerely believes in the benefits a true martial arts discipline and dedicated teacher can give us with regards to the development of our mind, body and spirit as we seek harmony in our lives.

 Hanshi 8th Dan